upasan01/Container-Migration-Solution-Accelerator/README.md

 ## Responsible AI Transparency FAQ
 Please refer to [Transparency FAQ](./TRANSPARENCY_FAQ.md) for responsible AI transparency details of this solution accelerator.

+## Data Collection

+The software may collect information about you and your use of the software and send it to Microsoft.
+Microsoft may use this information to provide services and improve our products and services.
+You may turn off the telemetry as described in the repository.
+There are also some features in the software that may enable you and Microsoft to collect data from users of your applications.
+If you use these features, you must comply with applicable law, including providing appropriate notices to users of your applications together with a copy of [Microsoft’s privacy statement](https://go.microsoft.com/fwlink/?LinkID=824704).
+You can learn more about data collection and use in the help documentation and our privacy statement.
+Your use of the software operates as your consent to these practices.

+### Telemetry Configuration

+This repository uses telemetry to track and monitor usage.
+There are two means of telemetry being used for this purpose: [Azure Developer CLI (AZD)](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/overview?tabs=windows) and using [Azure Verified Modules (AVM)](https://azure.github.io/Azure-Verified-Modules/) for provisioning resources.
+Telemetry collection in this solution is enabled by default.

+To opt out, perform the following steps:

+1. Set the environment variable `AZURE_DEV_COLLECT_TELEMETRY` to `no` in your environment prior to deploying.
+2. Set the `enableTelemetry` parameter value in `main.parameters.json` to `false` prior to deploying.

+## Trademarks

+This project may contain trademarks or logos for projects, products, or services.
+Authorized use of Microsoft trademarks or logos is subject to and must follow Microsoft’s Trademark & Brand Guidelines.
+Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
+Any use of third-party trademarks or logos are subject to those third-party’s policies.

 ## Disclaimers